allolib-s22/primary-evann/lab/README.md

 ## Minor files for demonstration/plug and play.

 `SineEnv.cpp` or `SubSyn.cpp` - this is where the voice comes from.
 Can be interchanged with other sound files, just make sure you import a valid SynthVoice.
+SubSyn.cpp is a personal attempt at an acoustic piano sound.
+However, with limited time I could only wrap my head around the basics of synthesizing one, and left it incomplete.

 `sample/osc_client.py` - a really barebones client that will send UDP.